 - (A) The Compliance Officer is a senior staff member whose responsibilities with the implementation of the Policy and Procedures are clearly defined.
-She has been working with Al Etihad Gold from May 30, 2011 till date.
+She has been working with AI Etihad Gold from May 30, 2011 till date.

 - (B) The Compliance Officer and team members has the necessary competence, knowledge, experience and training.
-She has attended conferences and trainings mainly for AML and supply chain such as the ICGLR-OECD-UN GoE Joint Forum on Responsible Mineral Supply Chains in Paris since 2013 and the latest last April 17 - 20, 2018.
+She has attended conferences and trainings mainly for AML and supply chain such as the ICGLR-OECD-UN GoE Joint Forum on Responsible Mineral Supply Chains in Paris since 2013 and the latest last April 23 to 26, 2019.

 - (C) The resources used by the compliance officer are:

 - a.
-Traininas
+Trainings

 - b.
 World Check subscription

 - c.
 Knowyourcountry subscription

 - d.
 Conflict Barometer

 - e.
 World Gold Council

-- other reference materials
+- f. other reference materials